jeyries/jeyries.github.io/_posts/2018-10-06-pimp-my-app-part-6-flow-coordinator-pattern.md

 date: 2018-10-06
 ---

+The "Massive View Controller" has been a problem for every iOS developer starting to develop on the platform.
+Fortunately a set of patterns and good practices can help to limit the size and scope of your wiew controllers.

 # using Flow or Coordinator pattern instead of segue

 Apple introduce segue (`UIStoryboardSegue`) alongside storyboards in iOS 5.
 At first I was quite puzzled by these new tools.
 I was doing all my view in Objective-C code at that time, and stayed with this practice for quite some time.
 Even when I finally switched to storyboard, I found the segue concept quite strange, let's examine the pro and cons :